U.S. Alliance

 Honorarium

-Honorariums (payments) are available to Alliance members who assist with Alliance tasks.
+Honorariums (payments) are available to USGDJA members who assist with USGDJA tasks.
 Meeting attendance honorariums are also available for members whose attendance at meetings is not funded by their employer.

 Leadership

-The Alliance operates under a collective leadership structure. the Alliance assumes collective responsibility for getting tasks done.
-The group coordinator, currently WEI, provides logistical support the to the Alliance.
+USGDJA operates under a collective leadership structure and assumes collective responsibility for getting tasks done.
+The group coordinator, currently WEI, provides logistical support.

 Guiding Principles